 Scalenus minimus muscle

 There are other major muscles located in the area of the ventral neck that, however, are assigned to other muscle groups.
-In pre-clinic (preliminary examination) the sternocleidomastoid muscle and the rectus capitis lateralis are listed as ventral neck muscles due to their localization, even if they are assigned to different subgroups.
+In the pre-clinic examination (preliminary examination) the sternocleidomastoid muscle and the rectus capitis lateralis are listed as ventral neck muscles due to their localization, even if they are assigned to different subgroups.